vatpac-technology/sops/docs/enroute/Brisbane Centre/ISA.md

 ### Enroute
 As per [Standard coordination procedures](../../../controller-skills/coordination/#enr-enr), Voiceless, no changes to route or CFL within **50nm** to boundary.

+### SG TCU

+The Standard assignable level from ARA to SG TCU is `F130`, tracking via WP VOR.

+All other aircraft must be voice coordinated to SG TCU prior to **20nm** from the boundary.

+The Standard Assignable level from SG TCU to ARA is `F240`, and tracking via their planned route.

 ### ISA Internal
 As per [Standard coordination procedures](../../../controller-skills/coordination/#enr-enr), Voiceless, no changes to route or CFL within **50nm** to boundary.